nholtz/sanal-book/content/text/displacements/workenergy/bettis-law.md

 The above figure shows the same three beams, but this time with the bending moment diagram for each.
-And again, the principle of superposition says, that for any point along the span, the bending moment at that point in beam a) is the sum of the bending moments at the same point in b) and c).
+And again, the principle of superposition says, that for any point along the span, the bending moment at that point in beam c) is the sum of the bending moments at the same point in a) and b).

-In beam b) the bending moment diagram is labelled as $M_1$ as it results from the force applied at location 1.
+In beam a) the bending moment diagram is labelled as $M_1$ as it results from the force applied at location 1.
 Beam b)'s bending moment diagram is labelled as $M_2$ as it results from the force at location 2.